glentner/hypershell/docs/_include/config_param_ref.rst

         Some of these are expected (such as incorrect command-line arguments) but in the event of an uncaught exception within the application a full traceback is written to a file and logged.

-        ``DEVEL`` messages are meant for development purposes and track every single state-transition in all component threads.

     ``.datefmt``
         Date/time format, standard codes apply (default: ``'%Y-%m-%d %H:%M:%S'```)